nypl-registry/serialization-agents/README.md

 ####lib/utils_shadowcat.js
 Methods specific to looking up/building agent model from shadowcat `'sc:agents'` field

-shadowcatSerializeViafAgents - Builds/merges agents in shadowcat that were mapped to a VIAF identifier.
+`shadowcatSerializeViafAgents` - Builds/merges agents in shadowcat that were mapped to a VIAF identifier.

+`removeViafFromShadowcatAgent` - If a VIAF id is not valid (deleted cluster, not lcnaf useInstead) we will set the 'sc:agents'.viaf to false so it can be processed in the uncontrolled workflow.